-With schools starting to reopen around Australia, many parents and carers of children with type 1 diabetes may be wanting to know if it is safe for their child to return to school.
+With schools going in and out of lockdowns around Australia many parents and carers of children with type 1 diabetes may be wanting to know if it is safe for their child to return to school.

 There will also be extra steps taken if your child requires help to carry out their diabetes self-care tasks.
 Some useful information on hygiene can be found here.

-Talk with your school about the new policies and procedures they have in place to help keep safe.
+Talk with your school about the new policies and procedures they have in place to help keep your child safe.

 What can you do to reduce your child’s risk?